Christology: Development of Christology

 New Testament scholar Larry Hurtado supports this early high Christology position, emphasizing that devotional practices directed toward Jesus, such as prayer, hymns, invocation of his name, and the Aramaic liturgical expression Maranatha emerged remarkably early, likely within the first months or years following Jesus’ crucifixion.
 Hurtado argues that this reverence arose initially within Jewish-Christian communities in Roman Judea and involved assigning to Jesus divine prerogatives previously reserved for God alone, such as participation in worship and the divine throne.
 He views this as a historically unprecedented development in Jewish monotheistic devotion.

 There is a controversy regarding whether Jesus himself claimed to be divine.
 In Honest to God (1963), then-Bishop of Woolwich, John A. T. Robinson, questioned the idea.
-John Hick, writing in 1993, mentioned changes in New Testament studies, citing "broad agreement" that scholars do not today support the view that Jesus claimed to be God, quoting as examples Michael Ramsey (1980), C. F. D. Moule (1977), James Dunn (1980), Brian Hebblethwaite (1985) and David Brown (1985).
+John Hick, writing in 1993, and separately Gerd Ludemann, cited "broad agreement" that scholars do not today support the view that Jesus claimed to be God and that the proclamation of the divinity of Jesus was a development within the earliest Christian communities.
 Larry Hurtado, who argues that the followers of Jesus within a very short period developed an exceedingly high level of devotional reverence to Jesus.
-According to Gerd Lüdemann, the broad consensus among modern New Testament scholars is that the proclamation of the divinity of Jesus was a development within the earliest Christian communities.
 N. T. Wright points out that arguments over the claims of Jesus regarding divinity have been passed over by more recent scholarship, which sees a more complex understanding of the idea of God in first century Judaism.
-(Note: Andrew Loke has argued that this "high Christology" may go back to Jesus himself.
+Andrew Loke has argued that this "high Christology" may go back to Jesus himself.
 Loke argues that if Jesus did not claim and show himself to be truly divine and risen from the dead, the earliest Christian leaders who were devout ancient monotheistic Jews would have regarded Jesus as merely a teacher or a prophet; they would not have come to the widespread agreement that he was truly divine, which they did; on which Larry Hurtado commented "I don't find Loke's case persuasive."
-Brant Pitre also argues that the Historical Jesus claimed to be divine and was the origin of high Christology.)
+Brant Pitre also argues that the Historical Jesus claimed to be divine and was the origin of high Christology.
+According to Dale Allison, writing for The New Cambridge Companion to Jesus, the historical Jesus held an exalted self-conception comparable to divine agents in other Second Temple Jewish texts, such as the Son of man.